Rates and Rate Groups

 Create an inspection rate to charge the client a flat charge out fee for a site inspection or visit.
 Multiple types of inspection rates to allow for a different charge out value for CBD / metro visits ($250), country / rural ($400), and interstate ($600) etc. Selected staff members can be approved to use inspection rates within their timesheets.
 The staff can enter an exact number of hours for the visit, and the client is still charged the flat daily fee for the work.

-When creating the rate define what the internal cost is for completing a site visit, and what the client will be charged for the work.
-The charge-out value includes the profit you want to make for the site visit.
+When creating the rate, define what the internal cost is for completing a site visit, and what the client will be charged for the work.
+The charge value should include the profit you want to make for the site visit.
 Work out the cost for completing the visit (i.e. hours by the staff member, mileage etc.) then add the required profit (i.e. 20% target profit) to create your charge-out fee for the inspection rate.

 Create a rate for each of the standard inspection rates that you quote on a proposal.
 The actual charge out rate can be changed in a project to be discounted or surcharged to the client if required.

 e.g. CBD, metro, country / rural, interstate.
-Consider having an inspection rate for a full day visit, a 1/2 day visit, or for the different type of work completed in a site visit.
+Consider having an inspection rate for a full day visit, a 1/2 day visit, or for the different types of work completed in a site visit.

-Tip: Update the site inspection charge-out value by adding a variation.
-This lets you set up an effective date for when the rate change will begin so that existing transactions are not updated by the rate change.
+• Update the site inspection charge-out value by adding a variation.
+This lets you set up an effective date for when the rate change will begin, so that existing transactions are not updated by the rate change.

 Tip: If the item is purchased through an external third party, try using supplier expense items instead.

-Add supplier markup rates to ensure that expenses automatically have a markup applied when they are attached to a project invoice.
+Supplier rates ensure that bills automatically have a markup applied when they are disbursed to a project.
 Supplier expenses are project-related costs like airfares, printing, accommodation, equipment hire, audit reports, inspections, or building supplies.

-For example, a supplier provides you with an invoice for $800 for 2 nights accommodation costs for a staff member on a site visit.
-When the supplier expense is entered the markup selected is 10%.
+For example, a supplier provides you with an invoice for $800 for 2 night's accommodation costs for a staff member on a site visit.
+When the supplier expense is disbursed to a project from a bill, you select the appropriate supplier rate, eg 10%.
 This results in the expense allocated to the project being automatically marked-up by 10% to $880.

-Synergy organizations are created with a 10% markup and 0% markup rates.
+Synergy organisations are created with a 10% markup and 0% markup rates.
 Update these rates to the required standard values for your projects, or add an extra markup as required.

 Tip: If the same item is often purchased via a supplier, try using supplier expense items instead to track the changes in cost for the item over time.